vistadataproject/documents/Background/vista/vista-baseline.md

-## Baseline: VISTA and its Mid-Tier Clients
+## Baseline: VISTA and its Many Clients

 ### Security